SoCalGas and Bloom Energy Showcase Technology to Power Hydrogen Economy with Gas Blending Project

 About SoCalGas

-Headquartered in Los Angeles, SoCalGas%26reg%3B is the largest+gas+distribution+utility in the United States.
-SoCalGas delivers affordable, reliable, and increasingly renewable gas service to 21.8 million consumers across 24%2C000+square+miles of Central and Southern California.
-Gas delivered through the company's pipelines will continue to play a key role in California’s clean energy transition—providing electric grid reliability and supporting wind and solar energy deployment.
+Headquartered in Los Angeles, SoCalGas® is the largest gas distribution utility in the United States.
+SoCalGas delivers affordable, reliable, and increasingly renewable gas service to 21.8 million consumers across24,000 square milesof Central and Southern California.
+Gas delivered through the company's pipelines will continue to play a key role in California's clean energy transition—providing electric grid reliability and supporting wind and solar energy deployment.

-SoCalGas' mission is to build the cleanest%2C+safest+and+most+innovative+energy+company+in+America.
-In support of that mission, SoCalGas is committed to the goal of achieving net-zero+greenhouse+gas+emissions in its operations and delivery of energy by 2045 and to replacing 20 percent of its traditional natural gas supply to core customers with renewable natural gas (RNG) by 2030.
+SoCalGas' mission is to build the cleanest, safest and most innovative energy company in America.
+In support of that mission, SoCalGas is committed to the goal of achieving net-zero greenhouse gas emissions in its operations and delivery of energy by 2045 and to replacing 20 percent of its traditional natural gas supply to core customers with renewable natural gas (RNG) by 2030.
 Renewable natural gas is made from waste created by dairy farms, landfills, and wastewater treatment plants.
 SoCalGas is also committed to investing in its gas delivery infrastructure while keeping bills affordable for customers.
 SoCalGas is a subsidiary of Sempra (NYSE: SRE), an energy services holding company based in San Diego.
-For more information visit socalgas.com%2Fnewsroom or connect with SoCalGas on Twitter (@SoCalGas), Instagram (@SoCalGas) and Facebook.
+For more information visit socalgas.com/newsroom or connect with SoCalGas on Twitter (@SoCalGas), Instagram (@SoCalGas) and Facebook.

 About Bloom Energy